-Pressed Glass vs Cut Glass: Collector Value Compared
+Pressed Glass vs Cut Glass: Identification and Value Clues

 Left: typical pressed-glass compote with rounded pattern details.
 Right: American Brilliant cut-glass bowl with razor-sharp facets.
 The manufacturing difference drives the value gap.